Gaurav-pratap-CodeFusion/Asset-Managment-System-Using-SpringBoot/README.md

 ##  Setup Instructions

 1. Clone the project or download the zip.
-2. Open it in Visual Studio (for ASP.NET) or IntelliJ/Eclipse (for Java version).
+2. Open it in IntelliJ (for Spring Boot) or Eclipse.
-3. Set up your SQL Server and create the required tables.
+3. Set up your MYSQL and create the required tables.
 4. Update connection string in your code.
 5. Run the project and start managing assets.